linhtng/minishell/README.md

 ```

 ### Executor
-With all our data properly on our structs, the ``executer`` has all the necessary information to execute commands.
+With all our data properly on our structs, the ``executor`` has all the necessary information to execute commands.
 For this part we use separate processess to execute either our builtins or other commands inside child processes that redirect ``stdin`` and ``stdout`` just like on pipex.

 In cases of error, we must return the correct [exit code](https://tldp.org/LDP/abs/html/exitcodes.html).